Jpsern/ec2-local/README.md

 # EC2-local
-Use Docker to create a simple environment like Amazon linux.
+Create a virtual machine like Amazon Linux 2 for local.

 ## Requirements
 - Docker
-- Docker Compose
 - Make

 ## Installation